 From the 46 students who began the project, ten were shortlisted and supported by Swarovski to realise their concepts and exhibit their developed collection in the degree show, working to the thematic brief of ‘Vanishing Worlds’.
 The importance of sustainability and responsible practice is underlined by the use of crystal and gemstones from Swarovski’s upcycling program which seeks to repurpose unused products into new materials.

 Kristina Ferenchuk (above right) won the award for her piece, which explores how human activity has contributed to vanishing ecosystems in the last decade.
 The Swarovski embellished concertina necklace represents the interconnection and symmetrical balance of the different organisms within nature.
 Runner-up Ruby Parker (above left) was also highly commended for her bread-based pieces entitled 'Use Your Loaf'.
 Her impactful collection used Swarovski crystals to highlight the value of food and the issue of food waste.

-Caroline Broadhead, Programme Leader and Course Leader, BA Jewelry Design, CSM
+Caroline Broadhead, Former Programme Leader and Course Leader, BA Jewellery Design, CSM